-Personal Items:

-The center will provide blankets for rest time, unless you prefer to bring in your own.

-Please do not bring in items from home, unless your child's class is having a special event and requests that something be brought in.
+Personal items: The center will provide blankets for rest time unless you prefer to bring in your own.
+If your child has something that they like to sleep with such as a small stuffed animal feel free to bring that in.
+Please do not bring in items from home, unless your child's class is having a special event and requests something be brought in.